 Pain is a universal symptom from which many people desperately seek relief for.
 In fact, 75 to 90% of all doctor’s office visits are for pain-related ailments and complaints.
 Whether you’re suffering from joint pain or back pain, these pain signals are the body’s method of prompting self-awareness by communicating that there is underlying disease that needs attending to.
 Individuals suffering from chronic pain often experience dull, throbbing or shooting pains, along with fatigue and stiffness.
 Coping with this kind of pain can be a daily struggle, as the pain typically decreases one’s ability to partake in many kinds of physical activity.

-At YO1 Wellness Center, we ease pain and discomfort through healing, natural therapies.
+At YO1 Wellness Resort and Spa, we ease pain and discomfort through healing, natural therapies.
 The therapeutic techniques used on guests are designed to not only provide relief to the body but also identify the underlying reasons causing pain.

 Upon arrival, you will meet with a Wellness Counselor who will conduct a pulse assessment to determine your mind/body type.
 The Wellness Counselor will use this analysis along with your health goals to create a customized pain management pathway to help ease pain and discomfort through healing, natural therapies.

 The YO1 Approach

 According to Ayurveda, chronic pain is caused by Doshic imbalances and is influenced by many factors such as diet, digestion, toxin accumulation, stress, exercise levels & daily routine.
 Pain management in Ayurveda is usually done by removing the build-up of toxins & impurities, balancing the nervous activity and stress management.

 The YO1 Ayurvedic therapies that help manage pain are: